 Example data set: Universal access to reproductive health

-As part of their core goal for better health information worldwide, the World Health Organization makes their data on global health publicly available through the Global Health Observatory (GHO).
-The GHO acts as a portal with which to access and analyze health situations and important themes.
+As part of their core goal for better health information worldwide, the World Health Organization make their data on global health publicly available through the Global Health Observatory (GHO).
+The GHO acts as a portal with which to access and analyse health situations and important themes.

-The various data sets are organized according to themes, such as mortality, health systems, communicable and non-communicable diseases, medicines and vaccines, health risks, and so on.
-The WHO’s health statistics are to go-to source for global health information and is also used in the work of the US Centers for Disease Control and Prevention.
+The various data sets are organised according to themes such as mortality, health systems, communicable and non-communicable diseases, medicines and vaccines, health risks, and so on.
+The WHO’s health statistics are to go-to source for global health information and are also used in the work of the US Centers for Disease Control and Prevention.